AndreaCensi/contracts/README.rst

     def recolor(image):
         ...

-**Status:** PyContracts is very well tested and documented.
-The syntax is stable and it won't be changed.
+**Status:** The syntax is stable and it won't be changed.
+PyContracts is very well tested on Python 2.x.

+**Status on Python 3.x:**

+- The basics work, but probably haven't been stress-tested enough.

+- ContractsMeta does not work.

+- Arithmetics construct do not work.
+This is because of PyParsing 2.x not being backwards compatible with PyParsing 1.6.

+Any help is welcome!
+(I don't use Python 3 myself.)
+Start by running ``nosetests contracts``.

 .. _typecheck: http://oakwinter.com/code/typecheck/
 .. _Haskell: http://www.haskell.org/